abap2UI5/docs/docs/development/navigation.md

 ENDMETHOD.
 ```
 ::: tipp
 Sound familiar?
-The abap2UI5 framework is designed to emulate the classic “call screen” and “leave to screen” logic.
+The abap2UI5 framework is designed to emulate the classic `call screen` and `leave to screen` logic.
 :::

 ### Launchpad